• Skip to main content

 INSTRUCTIONS

-• Pour water, flour, lemon mixture on it and cook for 1-2 minutes over medium high heat.
+• Pour in the water, flour, and lemon mixture and cook covered over medium-high heat for about 3 minutes.

 NOTES